TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

       en

 :Description:
-      The official tutorial how to create a site package in TYPO3 from scratch.
+      The official tutorial how to create a site package in TYPO3 from scratch

 :Keywords:
       forDevelopers, forAdmins